-- 1. For a non-QIO request for hearing, if the request was received without the case file from a CMS contractor, a request for the case file is made by Central Operations after the appeal is assigned to an adjudicator. - The case file request must direct the case file to the assigned field office. - If the case file is not received within 10 days, a second request is made by the assigned Field Office; if the case file is not received within five days of the second request, the case should be remanded to the contractor with instructions to produce the record upon which the appealed reconsideration was made, which is information that can only be provided by CMS or its contractors. - 2.
-For requests for hearing involving a QIO, a request for the case file is made by Central Operations after the appeal is assigned to an adjudicator. - The case file request is made to the QIO with instructions to send the case file to the field office and the ALJ folder is sent to the field office. - The QIO has 30 days to send the case file to the field office. - If the field office does not timely receive the case file, the field office will remand the case to the QIO for failure to forward the administrative record.
+- For a non-QIO request for hearing, if the request was received without the case file from a CMS contractor, a request for the case file is made by Central Operations after the appeal is assigned to an adjudicator. - The case file request must direct the case file to the assigned field office. - If the case file is not sent by the QIC on or before the 7th (single beneficiary appeal) or 10th (multiple beneficiary appeal) calendar day from receipt of a valid request for the case file, a second request is made by the assigned Field Office; if the case file is not received within five days of the second request, the case should be remanded to the contractor with instructions to produce the record upon which the appealed reconsideration was made, which is information that can only be provided by CMS or its contractors. - 2.
+For requests for hearing involving a QIO, a request for the case file is made by Central Operations after the appeal is assigned to an adjudicator. - The case file request is made to the QIO with instructions to send the case file to the field office and the ALJ folder is sent to the field office. - The QIO has 30 calendar days to send the case file to the field office. - If the field office does not timely receive the case file, the field office will remand the case to the QIO for failure to forward the administrative record.